-These days, our wild St. Patrick’s Day activities (think green beer and Bailey’s) have been traded for kid-friendly fun.
-We’ve gathered up a bunch of festive St. Paddy’s Day crafts and activities that will get your crew excited about the holiday, whether you’ve got preschoolers or older kids.
-Keep reading to find your favorite.
+It’s time to accept the fact that your wild pre-kids St. Patrick’s Day activities (think green beer and Bailey’s) have been traded for kid-friendly fun.
+We’ve gathered up a bunch of festive St. Patrick’s Day crafts and decorations that will get your crew excited about the holiday, whether you’ve got preschoolers (hello, St. Patrick’s Day coloring pages) or older kids (Shamrock slime, anyone?)
+Keep reading to find your favorite!

 Let your little leprechauns get messy with this cute creation from Kids Craft Room.
 They’ll have fun experimenting with paint colors and making different shapes.
 To get the scoop on how it’s done, click here.